 Keep reading to see some examples of intention statements that are formulated with these points in mind.

 You don’t have to write a daily intention every day.
-You can write a list of 3 to 5 daily intentions that you read and review each day until those intentions manifest.
+You can write a list of 3 to 5 daily intentions that you occasionally review until those intentions manifest.
 Then you can create new intention statements to replace the ones that have been fulfilled.

 Here are some examples of intention statements that include the guidelines listed above: